nasa-jpl/osr-rover-code/setup/rover_bringup.md

 the [RPi setup](rpi.md) by holding down the right back button (RB) instead.
 If this isn't working for you, `rostopic echo /joy`, press buttons, and adjust `bringup.launch` to point to the corresponding buttons and axes.
 If you have questions, please ask on the Tapatalk forum.

+## 2 Custom osr_mod.launch file

+If you want to customize your `osr.launch` file, make a copy of it in the same directory (`osr-rover-code/ROS/osr_bringup/launch/`) and name it osr_mod.launch.
+The OSR launch script will automatically find it.

+This is useful, for example, when you don't have the LED screen.
+Just remove the `<node name="led_screen" pkg="led_screen" type="arduino_comm.py"/>` line in osr_mod.launch.

-## 2 Automatic bringup with init script
+## 3 Automatic bringup with launch script

 Starting scripts on boot using ROS can be a little more difficult than starting scripts on boot normally from the Raspberry Pi because of the default permission settings on the RPi and the fact that that ROS cannot